D3lt4lph4/papers/docs/imageclassif/ram.md

 ![RAM Description](https://github.com/D3lt4lph4/papers/blob/master/docs/images/imageclassif/ram/ram-network.png?raw=true "RAM Framework")

+The network has to be trained using reinforcement learning techniques.
+For instance, there is no ground truth for the best place to look at, the network has to guess for itself.

 ## Results

 They test on different datasets and outperform the convolutional and fully connected layers.
 The tables below show some results, refer to the paper for more details.
+The number of glimpse is the number of time the network was allowed to look at the image.

 | Model | Error |
 |:--:|:--:|